 The Interstate 89 bridges over the Connecticut River are structurally deficient and without major repairs would lose functionality and eventually need to receive major rehabilitation or be closed.
-However, because these bridges are Interstate structures with an Average Annual Daily Traffic (AADT) over 38,000 vpd, it is not considered feasible to close these bridges and reroute this traffic through other state routes or local streets.
-Therefore the only options are continual repair and maintenance of the existing bridges or reconstruction and widening of these bridges.
-While the overall operations and maintenance cost would appear to be lower if the bridges were closed, the long term costs associated with the maintenance of the state and local roadways used to detour traffic would eventually catch up to the cost of repairing the existing bridges as many of these roadways were not built to handle 38,000 vpd or more.
-In many cases this would require a more intense maintenance schedule and perhaps even complete roadway reconstruction of the roadways along the detour route.
-In addition, many of the proposed detour routes contain bridges whose maintenance cost would increase with the anticipated increase in traffic.
+However, because these bridges are Interstate structures with an Average Annual Daily Traffic (AADT) over 41,000 vpd, it is not considered feasible to close these bridges and reroute this traffic through other state routes or local streets as noted previously.
+Therefore, the only options are continual repair and maintenance of the existing bridges or reconstruction and widening of these bridges were closed, the long-term costs associated with the maintenance of the state and local roadways used to detour traffic would eventually catch up to the cost of repairing the existing bridges as many of these roadways were not built to handle 41,000 vpd or more.
+In many cases this would require a more intense maintenance schedule and perhaps even complete roadway reconstruction of the roadways and intersections along the detour route.
+In addition, many of the proposed detour routes contain bridges whose maintenance costs would also increase with the anticipated increase in traffic.
 The cost associated with rehabilitation of the existing bridges and reconstruction and widening of the bridges is included in the Appendix.

 The cost of the project consists of the initial construction cost associated with the reconstruction of the two I-89 bridges over the Connecticut River and the future operation and maintenance (O&M) costs.
-Reconstruction of the bridges is expected to cost approximately \$31.8 Million (\$2016).
+Reconstruction of the bridges is expected to cost approximately \$35.6 Million (\$2016).